December 28, 2025

 📚 The Education Gap

-According to UNESCO, over 40% of people worldwide lack access to education in their native language; in low and middle-income countries, this figure reaches 90%.
-AI translation can democratize access to knowledge on a global scale.
+UNESCO has repeatedly warned that a large share of people worldwide lack access to education in their native language, with the gap widest in lower-income countries.
+AI translation could help democratize access to knowledge on a global scale.

 Cultural Diversity